-The quarter over quarter \$3.9 million decrease in operating income was attributable to an increase in restructuring expenses and an increase in segment operating expenses, partially offset by an increase in segment revenues and a decrease in amortization, corporate overhead and share-based compensation expenses.
+The quarter over quarter \$22.4 million increase in operating income was attributable to an increase in segment revenues, a decrease in segment operating expenses, unallocated corporate expenses and restructuring expense, partially offset by an increase in share-based compensation expense.

-At the segment level, the \$5.8 million increase in segment operating income was driven by a \$3.1 million increase in segment operating income in our Applications segment, a \$2.3 million increase in segment operating income in our Tools segment and a \$2.1 million decrease in corporate overhead expenses, partially offset by a \$1.6 million decrease in our Scores segment operating income.
+At the segment level, the quarter over quarter \$22.3 million increase in segment operating income was driven by a \$17.0 million increase in segment operating income in our Applications segment and a \$3.7 million increase in segment operating income in our Scores segment, a \$1.8 million decrease in corporate operating expenses, partially offset by a \$0.2 million decrease in our Tools segment operating income.

-The increase in Applications segment operating income was attributable to an increase in revenues.
+The increase in Applications segment operating income was attributable to an increase in segment revenue primarily due to two large multi-year license transactions and a decline in segment operating expenses.

-The increase in Tools segment operating income was attributable to an increase in revenues.

-The decrease in Scores segment operating income was attributable primarily to a decline in revenues derived from business-to-business services and business-to-consumer services and an increase in digital marketing and third party data costs.
+The increase in Scores segment operating income was attributable to an increase in segment revenue, and a decrease in segment operating expenses, driven by a decrease in digital marketing and third party data costs.